 Final Thoughts

 The best laptop for data science ultimately depends on your specific workflow, budget, and preferences.
-For most practitioners, I recommend the MacBook Pro 16″ M4 Pro for its balance of performance, portability, and battery life.
-If you need CUDA support for deep learning, the ASUS ROG Zephyrus G16 offers excellent value.
+For most practitioners, I recommend the MacBook Pro 16″ M5 Pro for its balance of performance, portability, and battery life.
+If you need CUDA support for deep learning, the ASUS ROG Zephyrus G16 (2025) with its RTX 5070 Ti offers exceptional value.

 Whatever you choose, prioritize RAM first (32GB if possible), then CPU cores, then GPU (if doing deep learning).
 A fast SSD is table stakes in 2026.